roman-coussement/roman-coussement.github.io/README.md

 </br>
 It's purpose is to demonstrate a well-rounded knowledge of some of the fundamental skills and abilities involved in undertaking any applied statistics/data science-related project.
 In the case of this portfolio, these include:

-1. **Causal Inference, Machine Learning, and Other Modelling** - this section contains a number of data science projects that demonstrate proficiency in the application of a number of different causal inference methods and machine learning algorithms.
+1. **Machine Learning & Causual Inference** - this section contains a number of data science projects that demonstrate proficiency in the application of a number of different causal inference methods and machine learning algorithms.
       - Regression
       - Classification
       - Clustering
       - Dimensionality reduction
       - Ensemble methods
-2. **Data Visualisation and Exploratory Data Analysis** - the notebooks contained under this header are intended tod demonstrate a number of the key skills involved in most any data science project: data cleaning, wrangling, exploratory data anaylsis, and data visualisation.
+2. **Data Visualisation & Exploratory Data Analysis** - the notebooks contained under this header are intended tod demonstrate a number of the key skills involved in most any data science project: data cleaning, wrangling, exploratory data anaylsis, and data visualisation.
 Each notebook will be motivated by a particular 'theme' within data visualisation, structured according to Clause Wilke's [Fundamentals of Data Visualization](https://clauswilke.com/dataviz/).
       - Amounts and distributions
       - Proportions
       - Associations/correlations
       - Geospatial data
-3.  **Maths and Statistics** - the purpose of this section is to demonstrate a working knowledge of the branches of mathematics most relevant to data science.
+3.  **Maths & Statistics** - the purpose of this section is to demonstrate a working knowledge of the branches of mathematics most relevant to data science.
 This will primarily be done through explanatory notebooks relating to specific concepts and operations; these notebooks will provide some theoretical background, and then formalise the topic at hand through the means of Python scripts and functions.
       - Linear algebra
       - Probability theory
       - Calculus

-## Causal Inference, Machine Learning, and Other Modelling
+## Machine Learning & Causal Inference
 ### Regression
 * [OLS Regression](https://github.com/roman-coussement/quantiative-methods-project) - using ordinary least squares regression to investigate a potential causal effect of           the legalisation of recreational cannabis in US states on traffic- and suicide-related fatalities.
 ### Classification